TrueWinter/ChatNotify/README.md

 # Any subscribed word this length or shorter will require approval
 require-approval-length: 3

-# Do not edit this
+# Do not edit anything below this line
 init-setup-done: false
+config-version: 1
 ```

 ## Commands